-40.19 Employees carrying out other Company-Union business during working hours shall do so without loss of pay.

-40.20 If an employee is elected or appointed to a position in Unifor or CLC, or local of Unifor, or any organization with which Unifor is affiliated, such employee, upon his/her request, shall be given a leave of absence, and shall be reinstated in the same or a comparable position upon the expiration of such leave thirty (30) days written notice shall be granted to employees elected or appointed delegates to conventions of the Unifor, CLC, or any organization with which the Unifor is affiliated or as a delegate to special meetings called by the Unifor or a branch thereof or by an organization with which the Unifor is affiliated.
-Such leaves will be granted on the following basis:

-i.
-At sites with fewer than fifty (50) Unifor members, a maximum of one employee will be granted leave for the above purpose;

-ii.
-At sites with fifty (50) or more Unifor employees, one employee for each fifty (50) Union members, or portion thereof, at that site will be granted leave for the above purpose.

-40.21 For education purposes only, the Company will consider granting more than one (1) employee leave under this Article.
+- 40.19 Employees carrying out other Company-Union business during working hours shall do so without loss of pay.
+All employees booked off for Union Leave will continue to be paid by the Employer and the Company shall invoice the Union for reimbursement on a monthly basis. - 40.20 If an employee is elected or appointed to a position in Unifor or CLC, or local of Unifor, or any organization with which Unifor is affiliated, such employee, upon his/her request, shall be given a leave of absence, and shall be reinstated in the same or a comparable position upon the expiration of such leave thirty (30) days written notice shall be granted to employees elected or appointed delegates to conventions of the Unifor, CLC, or any organization with which the Unifor is affiliated or as a delegate to special meetings called by the Unifor or a branch thereof or by an organization with which the Unifor is affiliated.
+Such leaves will be granted on the following basis: - i.
+At sites with fewer than fifty (50) Unifor members, a maximum of one employee will be granted leave for the above purpose; - ii.
+At sites with fifty (50) or more Unifor employees, one employee for each fifty (50) Union members, or portion thereof, at that site will be granted leave for the above purpose. - 40.21 For education purposes only, the Company will consider granting more than one (1) employee leave under this Article.